Titanic: Passenger facilities

-One of Titanic's most distinctive features was her First Class staircase, known as the Grand Staircase or Grand Stairway.
-Built of solid English oak with a sweeping curve, the staircase descended through seven decks of the ship, between the Boat Deck to E deck, before terminating in a simplified single flight on F Deck.
+One of Titanic's most distinctive features was the First Class staircase, known as the Grand Staircase or Grand Stairway.
+Built of solid English oak with a sweeping curve, the staircase descended through seven decks of the ship, between the boat deck to E deck, before terminating in a simplified single flight on F Deck.
 It was capped with a dome of wrought iron and glass that admitted natural light to the stairwell.
 Each landing off the staircase gave access to ornate entrance halls panelled in the William & Mary style and lit by ormolu and crystal light fixtures.

 At the uppermost landing was a large carved wooden panel containing a clock, with figures of "Honour and Glory Crowning Time" flanking the clock face.
 The Grand Staircase was destroyed during the sinking and is now just a void in the ship which modern explorers have used to access the lower decks.
 During the filming of James Cameron's Titanic in 1997, his replica of the Grand Staircase was ripped from its foundations by the force of the inrushing water on the set.
 It has been suggested that during the real event, the entire Grand Staircase was ejected upwards through the dome.

 Mail and cargo

-Although Titanic was primarily a passenger liner, she also carried a substantial amount of cargo.
-Her designation as a Royal Mail Ship (RMS) indicated that she carried mail under contract with the Royal Mail (and also for the United States Post Office Department).
-For the storage of letters, parcels and specie (bullion, coins and other valuables), 26800 cuft of space in her holds was allocated.
+Although Titanic was primarily a passenger liner, the ship also carried a substantial amount of cargo.
+Under the designation of Royal Mail Ship (RMS), Titanic carried mail under contract with the Royal Mail (and also for the United States Post Office Department).
+For the storage of letters, parcels and specie (bullion, coins and other valuables), 26800 cuft of space was allocated.
 The Sea Post Office on G Deck was manned by five postal clerks (three Americans and two Britons), who worked 13 hours a day, seven days a week, sorting up to 60,000 items daily.